XoL1990/betsysbyproxd/README.md

 ## Requirements

-docker & docker-compose
+node & npm & docker & docker-compose

 ## Development

 1. Download project.
+2. Install dependencies: enter "npm run install-all" in root directory of project in the terminal.
-2. Launch of the project: enter "docker-compose up --build" in root directory of project in the terminal. ("--build" flag is optional - ex. first run)
+3. Launch of the project: enter "npm start" in root directory of project in the terminal.
-3. Visit site "localhost:4200".
+4. Visit site "localhost:4200".
-4. Roast me!
+5. Roast me!

 ## Example